muon-spectroscopy-computational-project/muspinsim/README.md

 ## Usage as a library

 MuSpinSim can also be used as a Python library within larger programs.
-The simplest way to do so is to use an input file to configure a problem, read it in with the `MuSpinInput` class, then use it to create a `MuonExperimentalSetup` that runs the actual experiment.
+The simplest way to do so is to use an input file to configure a problem, read it in with the `MuSpinInput` class, then use it to create a `ExperimentRunner` that runs the actual experiment.
 The minimal script is:

 ```python
 from muspinsim import MuSpinInput, ExperimentRunner